auth0/docs/articles/tutorials/using-auth0-with-multi-tenant-apps.md

 # Using Auth0 with Multi-tenant Apps

-Multi-tenancy refers to a principle in software architecture where a single instance of the software runs on a server, serving multiple client organizations (referred to as tenants).
+*Multi-tenancy* refers to the software architecture principle where a single instance of software runs on a server that is accessible to multiple client organizations (each referred to as a *tenant*).

 Here are some examples of existing multi-tenant applications and descriptions of their implementations.